GuyBarros/5_Steps_Service_Mesh/README.md

 Now we want to add our services to Consul. for this we will need to create a Service Definition.

-Consul also allows the adition of Health Checks in the Service Definition.
+Consul also allows the addition of Health Checks in the Service Definition.
 This gives us better visibility into our services.

 #### MongoDB

-The MongoDB service defintion and Health check is the following:
+The MongoDB service definition and Health check is the following:
 ```json
 {
     "service": {